- Parents Home

 But condoms can't always prevent the spread of genital herpes.
 This is because the virus may be in the skin near the genitals (and not covered by a condom).

 Genital herpes is a lifelong condition, but there are ways to manage it.
-If your teen has genital herpes, you can help him or her learn to live with the infection.
+If your teen has genital herpes, you can help them learn to live with the infection.
 Talk to your teen about:

 - taking medicines to stop outbreaks or make them less frequent and less severe